Faculty and Staff

 What Brought Me to the WKU

 The opportunity to be an institutional agent of change and design, develop, and lead what would later become the Mahurin Honors College, the first such college in the Commonwealth.

 A Little About Myself

-I became a professor as a result of JRR Tolkien and a ruined date.
-I am a life long member of Steeler Nation.
-In a former life known as my youth, I spent ten summers working in the charter sport fishing industry – many of my fondest memories are of fishing on Lake Michigan.
+I became a faculty member as a result of JRR Tolkien and a ruined date.
+I am a lifelong member of Steeler Nation.
+In a former life known as my youth, I spent ten summers working in the charter sport fishing industry – many of my fondest memories are of taking customers fishing on Lake Michigan.
 I gave up fishing professionally to run a re-election campaign for my congressman.
 I miss fishing more than politics.